abdulawad93/aawadblog_app/README.md

   The email must have <em>a valid structure</em>, and this is verified by calling a method called isEmail from the <a href="https://www.npmjs.com/package/validator">Validator</a> npm package.
 This method returns <em>a boolean value.</em> If the email is not valid, a warning would appear as shown below.</p>
  <img src="./screenshots/warnings/unvalid_email.JPG/" alt="unvalid_email"/>
 <p>
 The final validation is related to the password.
-The password rules are listed below:
+The password <span id="password-reqs">requirements</span> are listed below:
 <ul>
 <li>Password length must be higher than or equal to 10 characters.</li>
 <li>Password must include, at least, one number.</li>